Coherent-Partners/spark-ts-sdk/docs/services.md

     - `Spark.services.compilation.getStatus` (4)
   - `Spark.services.publish` (5)

-If you want to have more control, you can call the methods in the hierarchy individually.
-For example, if you only want to compile the service, you can call `Spark.services.compile` directly, which will only execute steps (3) and (4).
+If you want to have more control, you can invoke the methods in the hierarchy individually.
+For example, if you only want to compile the service, you can call `Spark.services.compile()` directly, which will only execute steps (3) and (4).

 ### Returns

-This method returns a JSON with detailed information on the upload, compilation, and publication process.
+This method returns a JSON with detailed information on the upload, compilation, and publication processes.

 ```json
 {